lightning-js/blits/docs/router/basics.md

     component: () => import('./pages/SamplePage.js'),
     options: { reuseComponent: true }
   }
 ```

-  Although both routes load the same file (SamplePage.js), each component is defined using a new arrow function.
-In JavaScript, every arrow function is a unique reference, even if it returns the same result
+  Although both routes technically load the same file (`SamplePage.js`), each component is defined using a new arrow function.
+In JavaScript, every arrow function is a unique reference, even if it returns the same result.

   To enable reuse, define the import function once and use it across routes: